echannell3/echannell3.github.io/index.md

-Hello and welcome to my blog!
-The purpose of this blog is to help me document and learn about different Machine Learning topics in depth.
+Hello and welcome to my portfolio!
+The purpose of this portfolio is to document the different data science projects I have worked on and showcase them!